 According to initial reports, more than 800 people were injured, and roughly 35 had died.
 More recently, in 2001, an investigation by the Tulsa Race Riot Commission claimed the death toll was closer to 300.

-Over 35 blocks of city street had been burned, resulting in more than $1.5 million in property damage.
+Over 35 blocks of city streets had been burned, resulting in more than $1.5 million in property damage.
 Today, that would be roughly $30 million.

 10,000 black residents had been left homeless, and over 6,000 were held by the National Guard, some for as long as eight days.

-Despite being the worst riot in Oklahoma’s history (some say the world), the Tulsa race riots were all but erased from national memory.
-Now, however, members of the Tulsa community are pushing for them to be covered in school’s curriculum, arguing that it’s as important an event as any other.
+Despite being the worst riot in Oklahoma’s history (some say the world), the Tulsa race riot was all but erased from national memory for decades.